EAG-PT: Emission-Aware Gaussians and Path Tracing for Diffuse Indoor Scene Reconstruction and Editing: EXPERIMENTS

 \subsubsection{Comparison with FIPT}

-We compare our method with the state-of-the-art inverse path tracing approach FIPT~\cite{FIPT} on the real scenes \textsc{f-classroom} and \textsc{f-conference}.
+We compare our method with the state-of-the-art mesh-based inverse path tracing approach FIPT~\cite{FIPT} on the real scenes \textsc{f-classroom} and \textsc{f-conference}.
 FIPT operates on reconstructed meshes; we evaluate two mesh variants: (i) the MonoSDF mesh~\cite{MonoSDF} provided by the FIPT authors, trained for approximately one day per scene, and (ii) a TSDF mesh (resolution 512) reconstructed from multi-view depth maps derived from our representation, which exhibits comparable geometry while requiring only several minutes to generate.
-The optimization times of the two methods are comparable on an RTX~4090 (ours: 19+32=51~min and 17+33=50~min; FIPT: 86~min and 61~min).
+The optimization times of the two methods are comparable on an RTX~4090 (ours Stage~0 + Stage~1: 19+32=51~min and 17+33=50~min; FIPT: 86~min and 61~min).
 Quantitative novel-view path tracing results with $n_\text{spp}=1024$ are reported in Table~\ref{tab:comparison-with-fipt}, with qualitative comparisons shown in Fig.~\ref{fig:Result-real-comparison-with-fipt}.

-EAG-PT consistently achieves higher rendering quality than FIPT.
+Our method consistently achieves higher rendering quality than FIPT.
 Mesh representations struggle to capture fine geometric details such as chair legs and lamp arms in real-world scenes, even at high resolution.
 In contrast, 2D Gaussians naturally model such structures using anisotropic primitives.
 Moreover, mesh-based path tracing often exhibits visible triangulation artifacts at edges and corners, whereas our Gaussian-based representation produces smoother and more realistic results.
-Moreover, our method adopts 2D Gaussians as the unified representation, which is much simpler than FIPT that combines triangle mesh, voxel grid, MLP material, and image-based shading.
-Except for the mesh that occupies around 150 MB storage per scene, FIPT also uses around 500 MB to store recovered material (and additional 23 GB storage for image-based shading during training).
-While our method only produces a single 33 MB ply file that stores 500k 2D Gaussians containing all properties, which is only 5\% compared to FIPT.
+Additionally, our method adopts 2D Gaussians as the unified representation, which is much simpler than FIPT that combines triangle mesh, voxel grid, MLP material, and image-based shading.
+Besides the mesh that occupies around 150 MB storage per scene, FIPT also uses around 500 MB to store recovered material (and additional 23 GB storage for image-based shading during training).
+While our method produces only a single 33 MB ply file that stores 500k 2D Gaussians containing all properties, which is only 5\% of compared to FIPT.
+GPU memory also remains below 2.5 GB throughout, further highlighting the efficiency of our method.